Economy of Indonesia: New Order

 The 1997 Asian financial crisis that began to affect Indonesia became an economic and political crisis.
 The initial response was to float the rupiah, raise key domestic interest rates, and tighten fiscal policy.
-In October 1997, Indonesia and the International Monetary Fund (IMF) reached an agreement on an economic reform program aimed at macroeconomic stabilization and the elimination of some of the country's most damaging economic policies, such as the National Car Program and the clove monopoly, both involving family members of Suharto.
+In October 1997, Indonesia and the International Monetary Fund (IMF) reached an agreement on an economic reform program aimed at macroeconomic stabilisation and the elimination of some of the country's most damaging economic policies, such as the National Car Program and the clove monopoly, both involving family members of Suharto.
 The rupiah remained weak, however, and Suharto was forced to resign in May 1998 after massive riots erupted.
 In August 1998, Indonesia and the IMF agreed on an Extended Fund Facility (EFF) under President B. J. Habibie that included significant structural reform targets.
 President Abdurrahman Wahid took office in October 1999, and Indonesia and the IMF signed another EFF in January 2000.
 The new program also has a range of economic, structural reform, and governance targets.

 The effects of the crisis were severe.
 By November 1997, rapid currency depreciation had seen public debt reach US$60 billion, imposing severe strains on the government's budget.
 In 1998, real GDP contracted by 13.1%, and the economy reached its low point in mid-1999 with 0.8% real GDP growth.
 Inflation reached 72% in 1998 but slowed to 2% in 1999.
 The rupiah, which had been in the RP 2,600/USD1 range at the start of August 1997 fell to 11,000/USD1 by January 1998, with spot rates around 15,000 for brief periods during the first half of 1998.
 It returned to the 8,000/USD1 range at the end of 1998 and has generally traded in the Rp 8,000–10,000/USD1 range ever since, with fluctuations that are relatively predictable and gradual.
 However, the rupiah began devaluing past 11,000 in 2013, and as of November 2016 is around 13,000 Rp/USD1.